PIPELINE

 CAR-T therapy is a form of anti-cancer therapy in which T cells are genetically modified to attack tumors, an approach that has revolutionized how cancer is treated.
 Currently, all commercially available CAR-T therapies are autologous, where the T cells are derived from each patient.
 Poseida believes that the future of CAR-T and our ability to offer new treatment options lies in allogeneic approaches, where the T cells are derived from healthy donors.

 Our clinical and preclinical candidates are designed as off-the-shelf treatments for cancer.
 We modify healthy donor derived T cells using Cas-CLOVER gene editing to disrupt expression of T cell receptor beta and human leukocyte antigens (HLA).
 Specifically, T cell receptor beta gene deletion eliminates or reduces unwanted immune reactions, such as graft-versus-host-disease (GvHD).
-Beta-2 microglobulin gene deletion improves persistence by eliminating CAR-T rejection by the patient’s immune system via mismatched HLA proteins.
-The large cargo capacity of our piggyBac system allows us to develop allogeneic CAR-Ts able to target multiple antigens for greater tumor recognition capacity.
+Partial beta-2 microglobulin knock out improves persistence by eliminating CAR-T rejection by the patient’s immune system via mismatched HLA proteins.
+The large cargo capacity of our transposon-based DNA delivery system allows us to develop allogeneic CAR-Ts able to target multiple antigens for greater tumor recognition capacity.

 PRECLINICAL